10 Push Notification Best Practices for eCommerce Brands

 The most effective days to send push notifications tend to be Monday and Tuesday.

-Ultimately though you’ll need to rely on your own data and testing to:
+Ultimately, though, you’ll need to rely on your own data and testing to figure out the optimal timing for your brand.

 Push notification frequency is a delicate balancing act.